jimfinnis/jcf12/content/teaching/CS123/examples/refs/index.md

 {{< svg src="struct1.svg" title="an Enemy object in memory" >}}

-Variables are really just named memory locations - and Java has a rule about them: a variable can only be one memory location in length.
+Variables are really just named memory locations - and Java has a rule about them: a variable can only be one memory location in length. **So how can we store an object in a variable?**

 We want to put our data structures into single variables so we can manipulate them conveniently - for example passing them into and out of functions -